-Steve Fitzgerald represents individuals in employment and personal injury matters in Connecticut’s state and federal courts.
+Stephen Fitzgerald represents individuals in employment and personal injury matters in Connecticut’s state and federal courts.
 He also represents railroad workers in courts throughout the country.
 Steve has won several multi-million dollar jury verdicts for his clients.
-His peers have ranked him as a Connecticut Super Lawyer since 2011, as the Super Lawyer Employment Lawyer of the Year for 2012, and he has been named Best Lawyer of the Year for Labor & Employment Litigation in the New Haven area by Best Lawyers in America in 2014, 2015, 2017, and 2018.
+His peers have ranked him as a Connecticut Super Lawyer since 2011, as the Super Lawyer Employment Lawyer of the Year for 2012, and he has been named Best Lawyer of the Year for Labor & Employment Litigation in the New Haven area by Best Lawyers in America in 2014, 2015, 2017, 2018, 2019, 2021, and 2024.

 Steve’s employment practice involves the representation of a wide range of workers including physicians, executives, sales staff, academics, financial services and others.
 He has handled countless litigations and negotiations involving claims of discrimination, sexual harassment, breach of contract and retaliation.
 He has enjoyed significant success on behalf of physicians, scientists and others who have been retaliated against for blowing the whistle on employers engaged in unsafe practices.
 A significant portion of his practice is representing railroad workers who have been injured on the job or retaliated against.
 He has achieved courtroom victories and several favorable settlements on behalf of railroad workers who have been retaliated against and disciplined for speaking out about safety issues in violation of the Federal Rail Safety Act (FRSA).
 Steve also handles personal injury claims from passengers involved in train accidents.